fastmachinelearning/gw-iaas/projects/deepclean-production/README.md

 This experiment is expected to be run locally on a node on the LIGO Data Grid (LDG) with Singularity installed and access to a data replay stream.

 ### 1. Model export
 First we'll need to export a DeepClean model to a local Triton model repository.
 Luckily we can just leverage the code used to export DeepClean for the GW-IaaS paper, detailed instructions for which I'll direct you to [the GW-IaaS README](https://github.com/fastmachinelearning/gw-iaas/tree/main/projects/gw-iaas#1-model-export).
-If you just want to run things with all the defaults contained in `pyproject.toml`, you can just run:
+If you just want to run things with all the defaults contained in `pyproject.toml`, you can just run (with the correct `WEIGHTS_PATH` inserted):

 ```console
 $ cd ../gw-iaas/export